TL;DR

 - Specialist Consultations: Getting an appointment with a consultant cardiologist, gastroenterologist, or neurologist can involve a long wait following a GP referral.

-- Rapid Access to Mental Health Support: This is the most critical benefit.
-Instead of languishing on a waiting list, you can be speaking with a qualified therapist, counsellor, or psychiatrist within days, getting the expert help you need to manage stress and anxiety before they spiral into a crisis.
+- faster access, where available, to Mental Health Support: This is the most critical benefit.
+Instead of languishing on a waiting list, you can be speaking with a qualified therapist, counsellor, or psychiatrist within days, getting the expert help you may need to manage stress and anxiety before they spiral into a crisis.

-- Fast-Track Diagnostics: Stress manifests physically.
-Whether it’s chest pains, stomach issues, or chronic headaches, PMI allows you to bypass long waits for scans and tests.
+- seek faster access to eligible Diagnostics: Stress manifests physically.
+Whether its chest pains, stomach issues, or chronic headaches, PMI allows you to bypass long waits for scans and tests.
 A swift diagnosis provides peace of mind and allows for immediate treatment.

 UK Business Leader Burnout Threat